awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 1. Choose **Yes, Update**\.

-Alternatively, if you launch a new instance \(for example, if you were unable to resize your instance and you created a new AMI instead\), you can assign an IPv6 address during launch\.
+Alternatively, if you launch a new instance \(for example, if you were unable to change the instance type and you created a new AMI instead\), you can assign an IPv6 address during launch\.

 **To assign an IPv6 address to an instance during launch**